JohnRomanelis/Quick-Cheat-Sheets/Install nvidia drivers and cuda ubuntu.md

 # Removing older nvidia/cuda versions

-Run the following command to remove all files that start with nvidia in their name:
+1. Remove all files that start with nvidia in their name:

 > sudo apt-get remove --purge '^nvidia-.*'

-Run the following command to remoce all files that start with cuda in their name:
+2. Remove all files that start with cuda in their name:

 <sub>Purging cuda is not usually required, but it may be the solve if there are cuda leftovers that do not have nvidia in their name.</sub>

 > sudo apt-get remove --purge '^cuda-.*'

-Run the following commands:
+3. Run the following commands:

 > sudo apt-get autoclean

 > sudo apt-get autoremove

+# Install NVIDIA drivers - NVIDIA-SMI

+1. Update the system

+> sudo apt-get update

+2. Install drivers

+> sudo apt install nvidia-driver-515  # 515 is an example, can be replaced with any other version